Please advocate for Personal Protective Equipment (PPE) for front-line health care workers.

 Press releases & resources:

-Below is a letter from the Washington state chapter of PSR.
-We are sharing this important message from Dr. Vossler for the commonality of COVID-19 in the United States is apparent.
-Pennsylvania has 75,086 positive cases and 5,931 deaths, as reported by the Pennsylvania Department of Health as of 12:00pm on June 6, 2020.
+Below is a letter from the Washington state chapter of PSR from March 2020.
+We are sharing this important message from Dr. Vossler because the commonality of COVID-19 in the United States is apparent.

 March 16, 2020

 Faced with a public health crisis of uncertain but potentially devastating proportions, there seems to be more concern on the part of the Federal government for preserving the gains of the investor class than protecting the health of all Americans.
 If this isn’t a call to action for health professionals to change the debate I don’t know what is.
 The series of events of the past two weeks have given us cause to seriously reflect on our work at WPSR as we advocate for policies to promote the safety, health, and well being of our community and the human community at large.
 We are, of course, shaken by the impact of the COVID-19 outbreak in our state and beyond.
 As of this writing, there have been 904 reported cases in Washington and 48 deaths.
 In times of tragedy like these, we look at our work and ask if we are focusing on the right things, areas where we can have a real impact.
 We are humbled by our limits and motivated to do better.

 I am extremely proud of the work being done by the medical and nursing staff at our local hospitals.
 Their dedication and perseverance in the face of adversity are commendable.
 Our state and county health department have been working diligently on this despite their limited resources.
 Our governor, state legislature and Congress are taking this seriously and allocating additional resources to combat the outbreak.
 Congress has wisely passed an $8.3 billion emergency spending bill to address the crisis.
 Needless to say, resources are not unlimited and it is still possible that this crisis will outstrip our ability to manage it.